xbrowsersync/api/README.md

   }
   ```

+Config settings for logging has also changed so ensure you update your `config/settings.json` file if you have customised logging settings.

 ### <= v1.0.3

 If you are curently running v1.0.3 (or earlier) of the xBrowserSync API, you will need to export existing syncs and delete the xBrowserSync database before upgrading.